sidt36/ED5215-Path-Planning-Project---RCM/README.md

 **Tejas Rao - ME19B179**

 Various Path Planning Algorithms are implemented to enforce the RCM (Remote Centre of Motion) of a surgical robot.
 All the simulations are done using the KUKA iiwa 7 robot package on Gazebo.
-FK and Collision planning is natively implemented.
+FK and Constraint Checking is natively implemented.